April 1, 2026 · 3 min read

 Ages 3–5: thick outlines, big shapes

 At this age, fine motor control is still developing.
 Children hold crayons with their whole fist, and staying within a line is genuinely difficult.
+The CDC developmental milestones guidelines give a useful picture of what to expect from children at each age when it comes to drawing and coloring.
 The best pages for this age group have:

 - Large, open regions with no small fiddly areas

-- Simple, rounded shapes — no sharp angles or tight corners
+- Simple, rounded shapes with no sharp angles or tight corners

 - Just 3 to 4 main elements per page, so the composition feels manageable